GaraninR/Boostise/README.md

 Before running set environment parameters in "Dev Environment.postman_environment.json" You can run a collection via Postman
 Or
-You can run it via Newman with hepls a script run_newman_test.sh in api_tests directory
+You can run it via Newman with helps a script run_newman_test.sh in api_tests directory

 ### GUI testing Automa